I Do See Color

 ADVERTISEMENT ~ Amazon

-As an Amazon affiliate, I earn a percentage from each product purchased using my referral link.
+As an Amazon affiliate, I earn a percentage for each sale made with my referral links on this page.

 After months of editing AI material for the law firm, this DataAnnotation 45-minute test was giving me deja vu — with one exception.
 Instead of reading diplomatic legal material and financial advice, I was reading about politics and vetting whether certain forum comments would be considered free speech versus an immediate ban from a forum.
 You can’t just tell the test, “This person is a jerk, but this other person is making valid points.”
 You have to explain feelings to this software.